open-xml-templating/docxtemplater/docs/source/faq.rst

 Docxtemplater now handles pptx automatically (since version 3.0.4).

-It does so by detecting whether they is a file called "/word/document.xml", if there is one, the file is "docx", if not, it is pptx.
+It does so by detecting whether there is a file called "/word/document.xml", if there is one, the file is "docx", if not, it is pptx.